*This event is now fully booked*

 “A suitcase was packed and my parents took me to the station.
 It was September 13 1938.
 I didn’t know it at the time, but that was the last time I saw my parents.”

 In 1990, after the Berlin Wall fell, I went to Leipzig with my cousin.
-I remember standing on a platform at the station and the eerie feeling trying to imagine what it felt like to him and his parents saying that final goodbye.
+I remember standing on a platform at the station and the eerie feeling trying to imagine what it felt like to him and his parents saying that final goodbye.”

 Judy Russell

-Right photograph of Ernest Levy
+Right: Photograph of Kathy & Ernest Levy

 We hope that you will be able to join us for this special event.
 We can accommodate up to 8 pupils per school, and the price of a ticket is £10 per pupil.
 Acceptance of a Travel Bursary Application is guaranteed for this event, which you can apply for here.